jacobbushey/jacobbushey.github.io/_coding_tips/cluster.md

 ## Tips for the cluster

+Expanding upon the coding tips page provided by <a href="https://laestrada.github.io/">Lucas Estrada</a>.

 If a user's name was John Harvard:

 ### unix/ bash
 - `rsync`: move files from local drive to remote
 - `find . -exec touch {} \;`: touch all files within a directory
-- 'scp source_filepath/filename jharvard@login.rc.fas.harvard.edu:destination:filepath': from your local machine, moves a file onto the cluster.
+- `scp source_filepath/filename jharvard@login.rc.fas.harvard.edu:destination:filepath`: from your local machine, moves a file onto the cluster.
 Use the recursive flag to move multiple files, reverse the order of the arguments to move files from the cluster to your home machine.

 ### slurm
 - `salloc`: starts an interactive job